Do Go On - 532 - Dashcon Failure

 That's cool.

-I've walked home for there too.
+I've walked home from there too.

 It's a long walk.